Atlas Logo

 Sample details

-The BiBBS study is an experimental birth cohort which builds on the Born in Bradford (BiB) birth cohort study.
-BiBBS follows families from pregnancy into childhood to evaluate the impact of early life interventions for children aged 0–3 years in three deprived and ethnically diverse areas of Bradford.
-The sample is representative of the pregnant population (61% Pakistani heritage, 12% White British, 8% other South Asian and 6% Central and Eastern European ethnicity), with the majority of participants (84%) living in the lowest decile of the Index of Multiple Deprivation, and many living in vulnerable circumstances.
+BiBBS is an interventional birth cohort study that builds on the Born in Bradford (BiB) birth cohort, aiming to understand the effects of early-life interventions on children's health and development.
+BiBBS follows families from pregnancy through childhood to evaluate the impact of early-life interventions for children aged 0-3 years in three deprived, ethnically diverse areas of Bradford, England.
+Recruitment began in 2016, and over 5,600 families were included when recruitment was completed in July 2024.
+The sample was representative of the pregnant population (61% Pakistani heritage, 12% White British, 8% other South Asian and 6% Central and Eastern European ethnicity) living in the Better Start Bradford areas as of November 2019, with the majority of participants (84%) living in the lowest decile of the Index of Multiple Deprivation, and many living in vulnerable circumstances.

 Study design